See how to add LED backlighting to any TV in just FIVE minutes!

 It’s amazing how a subtle backlight can really enhance what you’re viewing.

-It’s super neat (especially when my boys are watching their crazy colorful cartoons) and surprisingly, not distracting at all.
+It’s super neat and, surprisingly, not distracting at all.

 The really nice thing is that since the backlighting is plugged directly into the TV, the LED strips turn on automatically whenever the TV is turned on, and they shut off about five seconds after the TV is turned off.

-So there’s no need to constantly fiddle with the LED remote unless you want to change settings.
-The TV remote does double duty here.
+So there’s no need to constantly fiddle with the LED remote unless you want to change the settings.

 It’s hard getting an accurate depiction of how the backlighting actually looks in person, but here’s a pic of our TV with the LED backlighting fired up!